Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Discussion

 Once deployed, such registration models often fail to generalise to other anatomies, imaging modalities, and data shifts in general, resulting in ad hoc solutions.
 As part of future work investigations, developing more generic deep image registration models would be of interest, tackling both training and deployment shortcomings.

 In this study, only synthetic moving images and mostly algorithm-based annotations were used for evaluation.
 To verify the clinical relevance of the proposed models, a dataset with manual delineations of structures both for the fixed and moving images, and with clinically relevant movements, is required.
-However, obtaining such a dataset is extremely challenging and was thus deemed outside the scope of this study.
+To illustrate this situation, Table E in S4 Appendix shows a comparison between manual and automatic segmentations of the parenchyma and the vascular structures on the Oslo-CoMet test set images.
+Both DSC and HD95 are reported.
+A good concordance between the automatic and manual parenchyma segmentations can be observed.
+However, vascular segmentation poses a more challenging problem for automatic methods to tackle.
+In future work, assessment of the impact of vascular segmentations of diverse quality could be considered.
+This investigation would require the delineation of the entire training set, which itself is extremely challenging and was thus deemed outside the scope of this study.
 Nevertheless, such investigation is of definite value and should be part of future works, additionally including human qualitative evaluation of the clinical relevance.

 The sole focus on mono-modal registration can be considered as a limitation from our work.
 Especially when selecting the loss functions.
 For instance, in multi-modal registration it is common to use mutual information.
 Hence, investigating the translation between mono and multi-modal designs is of value to assess applicability over various registration tasks.
 The recent introduction of the new Learn2Reg challenge dataset~\cite{Herin2022Learn2Reg} represents an adequate alley for further investigation over this aspect.
 While the U-Net architecture, used in this study, is not recent, a substantial number of publications have favoured it for image registration, as shown to outperform vision transformers on smaller datasets~\cite{Jia2022}.
 Alternatively, generative adversarial models should be tested, as these networks have shown to produce more realistic looking images~\cite{Bhadra2020}.
 Self-attention~\cite{Vaswani2017} for encoding anatomical information, or graph-based neural networks~\cite{MontabaBrown2021} for improved vascular segmentation-guided registration, are concepts that also should be considered in future work.